 Explore the region

-The little tourist trains
+Small tourist trains

 Le Lavandou and La Londe both offer an original and pleasant way to discover their charms: the little tourist train.

-The little Lavandou train will take you through the picturesque alleys of the town, along the seafront and to the most beautiful beaches.
+The little Lavandou train will take you through the picturesque streets of the town, along the seafront and to the most beautiful beaches.
 You will be able to admire the coastal landscapes and the points of interest of this seaside resort.

-For its part, the little train of La Londe will take you through the lively streets of the city, allowing you to discover its heritage, its shops and its restaurants.
+For its part, the little train of La Londe will take you through the lively streets of the city, allowing you to discover its heritage, its shops and its restaurants

 It's a fun and practical way to enjoy the attractions of these two charming Mediterranean cities.